luxfi/LPs/LPs/lp-0098-luxfi-graphdb-and-graphql-engine-integration.md

 ### 4. Node Integration

 - **C‑Chain Hooks**: Registers graph precompiles via LuxGo config; precompiles have read‑write access to the GraphDB instance.
-- **P‑Chain and X‑Chain Hooks**: Implements deterministic block event listeners that update the graph (e.g. new subnets, UTXO events) by calling graphdb APIs directly during block processing.
+- **P‑Chain and X‑Chain Hooks**: Implements deterministic block event listeners that update the graph (e.g. new chains, UTXO events) by calling graphdb APIs directly during block processing.
 - **State Commitments**: Maintains a Verkle trie commitment to the graph state; the current root is published in block metadata to enable succinct on‑chain proofs and light‑client verification.

 ## Rationale